Ozone depleting substances and alternative substances

 Q6.VII.
 Is consideration of licence applications effected by a single administrative organ?
 Or must the application be passed on to other organs for visa, note or approval?
 If so, which?
 Does the importer have to approach more than one administrative organ?

-EPA is a Single administrative body for consideration of licence applications.
+NEPA is a Single administrative body for consideration of licence applications.

 Q6.VIII.
 If the demand for licences cannot be fully satisfied, on what basis is the allocation to applicants made?
 First come, first served?
 Past performance?
 Is there a maximum amount to be allocated per applicant and, if so, on what basis is it determined?
 What provision is made for new importers?
 Are applications examined simultaneously or on receipt?

 Quotas usually satisfy demand, as they are referred to substances whose consumption is phasing out.
 All applications are examined simultaneously and allocation of quota is made on the past performance.
 In the case of new importers of ODS, they will be given 10% from total annual quota.
+This is in accordance with the recommendation and experience from EU and region countries.

 Q6.IX.
 In the case of bilateral quotas or export restraint arrangements where export permits are issued by exporting countries, are import licences also required?
 If so, are licences issued automatically?